-Have you noticed a friend, partner or colleague who might be struggling?
-Check in with her and connect by encouraging meaningful conversation to let her know you care.
-Check in with yourself.
+Have you noticed a friend, partner, or co-worker who might be struggling?
+Check in with them and connect by encouraging meaningful conversation to let them know you care.
+Check in with yourself, too.
 Stop undervaluing the vital role you play in your family and workplace and take proactive steps to move from surviving to thriving.

 This parenting gig is hard.
 Way harder than most of us imagined.
 And we can be reluctant to talk about the challenges of parenthood for fear of sounding ungrateful that we are parents, sending out a message that we don’t love our kids as much as we should, or coming across as incapable or weak.

-For some parents it’s more serious: perinatal depression and anxiety affects one in five new mums and one in ten new dads in Australia who struggle with the adjustment to parenthood.
+For some parents it’s more serious: perinatal depression and anxiety affects up to one in five new mothers and one in ten new fathers who struggle with the adjustment to parenthood.

-But exhaustion, confusion, isolation and guilt are all commonly felt by parents, even if they don’t identify with a more serious mental health condition.
-Often, an open chat with a good listener, or innocent laugh with a friend or colleague might be enough to put a smile on a struggling parent’s face and turn his day around.
+But exhaustion, confusion, isolation, and guilt are all commonly felt by parents, even if they don’t identify with a more serious mental health condition.
+Often, an open chat with a good listener or an innocent laugh with a friend or co-worker might be enough to put a smile on a struggling parent’s face and turn their day around.
 Not to mention yours.
 So, it’s important we look out for ourselves and others.

-It is not selfish; it is self-preservation.
-It means that you can have more energy for your family, friends and work; and who benefits the most from that?
+It’s not selfish; it’s self-preservation.
+It means that you can have more energy for your family, friends, and work; and who benefits the most from that?
 Do what brings you joy more often.
 Fit your emergency mask before helping others.
 Stop putting it off.
 Take some small steps to make this happen for you.
-You know what you need; it is time to make it a priority.
+You know what you need; it’s time to make it a priority.

 In those moments when there is a chasm between your ‘ideal self’ and reality, talk to yourself like you would your best friend.
 Parenting (and the juggle with work) can be so hard; so be compassionate.